scpwiki/wikijump/ftml/README.md

 ```

 Add `-- --nocapture` to the end if you want to see test output.
+If you wish to see the logging output, you can change `crate::build_logger()`
+to use a different logger creation implementation.
+Or you can modify the test
+you're inspecting to use a different logger.

 ### Philosophy
 Wikitext is similar to Markdown and dissimilar to C in that the grammar is loose.